10 Skills to Highlight on Your College Applications

 It’s a good idea to highlight your initiative in the descriptions of your extracurriculars (for example, to describe your position as president of the Model UN team say “organized and hosted a one-day conference for local Model UN teams in the county”).
 For activities where you showed really large initiative, consider writing about that in a personal statement or supplemental essay.

 5. Intellectual Curiosity

 When it comes to academic performance, colleges aren’t just interested in your grades and test scores.
 They also want to know that you’re genuinely invested in your intellectual development and that you actively enjoy the experience of investigating the world around you.
-Many colleges use the phrase “love of learning” to express the approach that they’re looking for in applicants.
+Many colleges use the phrase “a love of learning” to express the quality that they’re looking for in applicants.

 Demonstrating this love of learning communicates to colleges that whatever you choose to study, you can be counted upon to continue seeking knowledge and understanding in your academic work.
 After all, the main purpose of going to college is to get an education, and by showing your intellectual curiosity, you’re telling colleges that you’ll take that educational opportunity seriously.

 In the past, applicants have talked about reaching out to authors they love just to see if they’ll respond, writing articles that were published in local newspapers, conducting independent research on a topic they are infatuated by, or volunteering with museums to learn more about a subject or topic they loved.
 Do any of these stories sound like you?
 How has intellectual curiosity shown up in your life?

 Showing good judgment means demonstrating to colleges that you’re able to plan ahead, understand and accept consequences, and make choices that support your goals.
 It also means showing that you’re responsible and respectful in the way you handle the college application process.